danieldiaz13/daniel-diaz-r/content/pages/about.md

 ---
-title: Se logro culminar el reto de #Datacademy en #platzi al sta el resultado de el esfuerzo
+title: Se logro culminar el reto de #Datacademy
 subtitle: This is a short page about us and our work.
 image: images/about.jpg
 image_alt: A man taking a picture